 Editor’s note: This article is excerpted and adapted from the introduction in Richard P. Olson’s book, “Side by Side: Being Christian in an Interfaith World” (Valley Forge, PA: Judson Press, 2018), which is available here.

 Following 40 years in parish ministry, he taught for 18 years at Central Baptist Theological Seminary in Kansas where he retired in 2016 as distinguished professor of pastoral theology.
-Olson is the author or co-author of 20 books, including Celebrating the Graying Church: Mutual Ministry Today, Legacies Tomorrow (Rowman & Littlefield / Alban, 2020).
-He lives with his wife in Madison, Wisconsin.
+Olson is the author or co-author of 21 books, including The Grandparent Vocation: Wisdom, Legacies, and Spiritual Growth.